 "Phase I Honors" is awarded at the end of Phase I to those students who have achieved an overall average of greater than or equal to 90%, and are in otherwise good standing.
-Phase I Honors does not appear on the transcript, there is no individual course grade of Honors, and "Honors" is not awarded for any individual curricular component.
+Phase I Honors does not appear on the transcript, there is no individual course grade of Honors, and Honors is not awarded for any individual curricular component.

 Although no numerical grades are included on the transcript, the final numerical grade for each Phase I component is available only for calculating Phase I Honors and to determine Alpha Omega Alpha Honor Society eligibility.
-The following eight blocks are all weighted equally (10%) when calculating Phase I Honors (Foundations of Medical Science, Musculoskeletal/Skin/Connective Tissue, Hematology, Neurosciences, Cardiovascular/Pulmonary/Renal, Gastrointestinal/Nutrition /Metabolism/Endocrine, Infectious Diseases, and Human Sexuality & Reproduction).
-The last three components used to calculate Phase I honors include the Clinical Reasoning Blocks, the Doctoring Blocks, and the Quantitative Medicine Blocks.
-The average numerical score for all 3 of each of these blocks each count for 6% of the Phase I average.
+The following eight blocks are all weighted equally (10%) when calculating Phase I Honors: Foundations of Medical Science, Musculoskeletal/Skin/ Connective Tissue, Hematology, Neurosciences, Cardiovascular/Pulmonary/Renal, Gastrointestinal/Nutrition/Metabolism/Endocrine, Infectious Diseases, and Human Sexuality & Reproduction.
+The last two components used to calculate Phase I Honors include the Clinical Reasoning Blocks and the Quantitative Medicine Blocks.
+The average numerical score for all three of these blocks each count for 6% of the Phase I average.
 (See table below for summary.)

 Block Weight

 Health of New Mexico -

 Foundations of Medical Science 0.1

 Musculoskeletal Connective Tissue 0.1

 Hematology 0.1

 Neurosciences 0.1

 Cardiovascular, Pulmonary, Renal 0.1

 Gastrointestinal, Nutrition, Metabolism, Endocrine 0.1

 Infectious Disease 0.1

 Human Sexuality & Reproduction 0.1

-Quantitative Medicine I, II and III (average of all 3) 0.06
+Quantitative Medicine 1, 2 (average of both) 0.1

-Clinical Reasoning I, II, III (average of all 3) 0.06
+Clinical Reasoning I, II, III (average of all 3) 0.1

-Doctoring I, II, III, IV, V (average of all 5) 0.06